Financial Aid for Undergraduate Students

-Subsidized and Unsubsidized Federal Direct Stafford Loans are also available to eligible students.
+Federal Direct Subsidized and Unsubsidized Stafford Loans are also available to eligible students.
 Repayment begins six months after the borrower ceases to be enrolled at least half time.

 Private Financing Programs

 Private financing programs are available to help students and parents meet the costs of education by providing long-term financing options.
-Students should exhaust all federal Title IV assistance available, including Federal Pell Grants, the Federal Direct Stafford Loan and the Federal Direct Parent PLUS Loan before considering a private student loan program.
+Students should exhaust all federal Title IV assistance available, including Federal Pell Grants, the Federal Direct Stafford Loan and the Federal Direct Parent PLUS loan before considering a private student loan program.
 The repayment terms of federal programs may be more favorable than the terms of private loan programs.

 Financial Aid for a Second Bachelor’s Degree

-Students who are pursuing their second bachelor’s degree are eligible for a limited number of financial aid programs, specifically the Subsidized and Unsubsidized Federal Direct Stafford Loan programs.
-Parents of dependent students may also borrow Federal Direct Parent PLUS Loans.
+Students who are pursuing their second bachelor’s degree are eligible for a limited number of financial aid programs, specifically the Subsidized and Unsubsidized Federal Direct Stafford Loan program.
+Parents of dependent* students may also borrow Federal Direct Parent PLUS Loans.

 Financial Aid for Enrollment in a Progressive Degree Program